 Plaja Mamaia is a long beach, and every 100 meters, you’ll find another beach bar with private sunbeds for rental.
 There are only a few free beaches in between, and everywhere else, you have to pay for a sunbed.

 If you want to check it out anyway, I recommend going to Mamaia Nord, where the beach is lovely.

 You can check out Kazeboo Beach, as I remember it was a nice place.
 But that was many years ago when I was in college.

-Costinesti is another famous resort from Romania.
+Costinesti is another famous resort in Romania.

-It’s one of those old resorts, which was famous for its nightlife and low prices even during Ceausescu’s time.
+It’s one of those old resorts which was famous for its nightlife and low prices, even during Ceausescu’s time.

 It was and still is extremely popular for high school teenagers and young adults.

 I used to go there when I was in high school.
 It was nice and fun, but it was extremely crowded.